The Ultimate In Birding Tours

 Our main quarry here will be the gorgeous, though sadly declining, Spectacled Eider and we should be able to locate one or more pairs on the tundra pools.
 We will also be keenly scanning the tundra for the beautiful Steller’s Eider and that truly arctic predator, the Snowy Owl.
 The populations of many arctic predators fluctuate enormously in parallel with the cyclic changes in the lemming and vole populations.
 These small rodents, known for their boom and bust cycles which take place once every four to five years, are the main food source for many of the birds and mammals here in the far north.

-Amongst the other interesting species that we can expect to find during our forays are the uncommon Yellow-billed Loon (or Yellow-billed Diver), Greater White-fronted Goose, the handsome King Eider, Baird’s and Pectoral Sandpipers, Long-billed Dowitcher, Red (or Grey) Phalarope (here in its splendid red breeding plumage and hopefully displaying), Pomarine Jaeger (or Pomarine Skua) and Black Guillemot.
+Amongst the other interesting species that we can expect to find during our forays are Greater White-fronted Goose, the handsome King Eider, Baird’s and Pectoral Sandpipers, Long-billed Dowitcher, Red (or Grey) Phalarope (here in its splendid red breeding plumage and hopefully displaying), Pomarine Jaeger (or Pomarine Skua) and Black Guillemot.
+With a bit of luck, we will also see the uncommon Yellow-billed Loon (or Yellow-billed Diver).
 We also have another chance of seeing Sabine’s Gull, although this species is sometimes absent until later in the summer.

 A number of shorebird species are breeding at the extreme limit of their range in this area and therefore occur in fluctuating numbers from one year to the next (and so are of unpredictable occurrence).
 These include Grey (or Black-bellied) Plover, Sanderling, White-rumped Sandpiper, the dainty Buff-breasted Sandpiper and Ruddy Turnstone.